realdegrees/respawntimer/README.md

 # Description

-Wartimer is a discord bot that provides accurate respawn timers for wars in New World.
+Respawn Timer is a discord bot that provides accurate respawn timers for wars in New World.
 It is simple to use, highly customizable and can be automated fully.
 With the Raidhelper integration you only have to set it up once and the bot will automatically join voice when a Raidhelper event starts.